Foliations, solvability and global injectivity: Global solvability and connected components

-where $\delta_{ij}$ stands for the Kronecker delta.
-Thus giving an integral curve $\gamma$ of $\V_{i}$, it follows that $(f_j\circ\gamma)'(t)=\delta_{ij}\det DF(\gamma(t))$, for all $t$ in the maximal interval of solution of $\gamma$.
-This shows that $f_i$ is strictly monotone along $\gamma$, proving \eqref{variant}, and that $\gamma$ is contained in a connected component of an intersection of \eqref{logus2}.
+\item The function $F_i$ is strictly monotone along the integral curves of $\V_i$. \item The $\alpha$- and $\omega$-limit sets in $\R^n$ of each integral curve of $\V_i$ are empty. \end{enumerate} In particular, for each $i_1<i_2<\cdots<i_k\in\{1,\ldots,n\}$, $k<n$, the intersections $\cap_{j=1}^k F_{i_j}^{-1}(\{c_j\})$, $c_j\in\R$, are empty or unbounded. \end{lemma} \begin{proof} Applying the definition of $\V_i$, we get $\V_i(F_j)=\delta_{ij}\det DF$, for each $j\in \{1,\ldots, n\}$, where $\delta_{ij}$ stands for the Kronecker delta.
+Thus for a given integral curve $\gamma$ of $\V_{i}$, it follows that $(F_j\circ\gamma)'(t)=\delta_{ij}\det DF(\gamma(t))$ for all $t$ in the maximal interval of solution of $\gamma$.
+This shows that $F_i$ is strictly monotone along $\gamma$, proving (b), and that $\gamma$ is contained in a connected component of an intersection of \eqref{logus2}.
 Since these intersections are $1$-dimensional manifolds by the implicit function theorem, the connected component that contains $\gamma$ must coincide with $\gamma$, because $\V_i$ has no singular points.
-This proves \eqref{fusca}.

-To prove \eqref{passat1}, we first observe that \eqref{fusca} implies that the integral curves of $\V_i$ are closed sets.
+This proves (a).
+To prove (c), we first observe that (a) implies that the integral curves of $\V_i$ are closed sets.
 So each integral curve of $\V_i$ contains its $\alpha$- and $\omega$-limit sets.
-If for a integral curve of $\V_i$ one of these sets was non-empty, we would have a periodic integral curve, a contradiction with \eqref{variant}. \end{proof}
+If for an integral curve of $\V_i$ one of these sets was non-empty, we would have a periodic integral curve, a contradiction with (b). \end{proof}